huggingface/dataset-viewer/docs/source/parquet.md

 # List Parquet files

 Datasets can be published in any format (CSV, JSONL, directories of images, etc.) to the Hub, and they are easily accessed with the 🤗 [Datasets](https://huggingface.co/docs/datasets/) library.
-For a more performant experience (especially when it comes to large datasets), Datasets Server automatically converts every dataset to the [Parquet](https://parquet.apache.org/) format.
+For a more performant experience (especially when it comes to large datasets), the dataset viewer automatically converts every dataset to the [Parquet](https://parquet.apache.org/) format.

 ## What is Parquet?